tomysshadow/YAMosse/README.md

 # Changes

+## Version 1.1.1

+ - Made some improvements to the error reporting.
+ - Fixed a bug where the TensorFlow Hub modules folder would be different if using the module interface instead of the GUI or command line interfaces.

 ## Version 1.1.0

  - The preset files are now on version 2 and include an input device for recording.
 If the input device in the preset is not recognized, the default input device is used.